Reference · Updated April 2026

 | Problem threshold | Above 10% | Above 72% |

-Average box price
+Average US box price

 Typical observed price

-Optimal price range
+Optimal launch range

 Common founder target